VITAMIN D DEFICIENCY INCREASES RISK OF HIP FRACTURE IN OLDER WOMEN

 Brigham and Women's

-Hospital, Boston, was supported by grants from the National Institute on
+Hospital, Boston, was supported by grants from the National Institute

 Aging (NIA) and the National Center for Research Resources (NCRR),